Contact Us Today (424) 372-3112

 Taking fingerprints before posting bail

-Anyone who has been arrested must be fingerprinted and searched before they will be allowed to post a bail.
+Anyone who has been arrested must be fingerprinted and searched before they will be allowed to post bail.
 The process can take a few hours or most of the day.
 Fingerprints are used to:

 • Identify an arrestee, and